What Does That Mean?

 Curriclum is the official term given to the resources used for teaching.
 This may be a complete packaged set containing all materials needed for all subjects taught in a given school year, or it may be material for individual subjects.
 Here are some terms related to techniques and approaches utilized by various curriculum creators.

 A spiral learning approach is one in which a topic or skill is touched on several times over several years, with greater detail covered each succeeding year.

 Sequential learning is when a topic or skill is taught in a logical order, and when a skill is mastered before the next logical skill is introduced.
 Sequential learning in history is taught in chronological order.

 A scope and sequence is the list of ideas, concepts, and topics that will be covered.
 A scope and sequence can cover one subject for one or more years, several subjects for one year, or multiple subjects over many years.

-A curriculum spine is a book that is used as the main text for a subject or unit study.
-After the reading from this book has been assigned, other books and resources are scheduled to fit in with the topics.
+A curriculum spine is a book or series of books used as the main text for a subject or unit study.
+After the reading from this book or series has been assigned, other books and resources are scheduled to fit in with the topics.